 10. Stigma about mental health is alive and well

-The reason for my absence was not formally shared with my colleagues.
-This led to me receiving odd emails asking why I was off, some wondered if it was a misconduct issue!
+The reason for my absence was not shared with my colleagues.
+This led to me receiving odd emails asking why I was off.
+Some wondered if I had taken an extended holiday, others thought it was a misconduct issue!

-This silence continued on my return which was unhelpful as no one knew I was on reduced duties nor how incapacitated I was.
+The silence continued on my return which was unhelpful as no one knew I was on reduced duties nor how incapacitated mentally I was.
 Hence I recommend agreeing a form of words with the workplace (see 12.).

 It was similar with my friends.
 Most were really supportive regularly checking-in, offering to spend time with me or just listen, that’s why they are my friends.
 Others left me well alone.